A little lexicon for NuTyX users

 |

-This topic shows how to install NuTyX with multiple partitions.
+This topic shows how to install NuTyX in a fully manual mode by using a network connection.

 GRUB will be the bootloader used.

-This method can be used if your hardware does have UEFI mode, so you can take advantage of it.
+This method can be used if your hardware does have UEFI or BIOS mode.

 |